opensciencegrid/topology/README.md

 ========

-This repository contains information for known projects, site resources, and Virtual Organizations known to the OSG, as well as scripts for managing and displaying this information.
-The information was sourced from the old OIM site that was hosted at oim.grid.iu.edu.
+This repository contains data for known projects, site resources, and Virtual Organizations known to the OSG, as well as scripts for managing and displaying this information.
+The information was sourced from the former OIM site that was hosted at `oim.grid.iu.edu`.

 Structure of the Data